We are working hard to keep people safe who are living and working in our long-term care and assisted living facilities.

 If the off-site medical appointment(s) are identified by the persons in care’s physician as medically-essential, the individual appointment or recurring medical appointments will continue, as long as the following conditions are met:

 - persons in care has no symptoms of possible early COVID-19 infection

 - persons in care is transferred directly to the appropriate department for the appointment and right back to the LTC facility following

 - persons in care does not require 14 days isolation and symptom monitoring

 - persons in care, transportation personnel, and acute care staff wear appropriate personal protective equipment

-- Please remember that persons in care must notify staff prior to leaving the long-term care home and to sign back in upon their return.
+- Please remember that persons in care must notify staff prior to leaving and sign back in upon their return

 - During the person in care’s absence the following applies: